 A Palermo itinerary: what to see in the city in 2 days

-Palermo things to do – the best attractions to see in 2 days
+The best attractions to see in Palermo in 2 days

 Attractions in Palermo can be divided into the following categories: